 Exercise: Interview someone.
 Then shoot some background footage (make it interesting) and produce a 60-second video.
 Use iMovie as the editing tool if you are new to editing.
 Also include a piece to camera at the start to introduce the person you interviewed.
 Practise is key with mojo.

 Lesson 5: Editing The editing process is where the magic begins.
 You can edit on your smartphone or tablet.
+You can also insert special effects such as using a green screen.

 Reading: Chapter 8 (pages 152-175) in Burum, Ivo (2021).
 The Mojo Handbook: Theory to Praxis Focal Press, an imprint of Routledge Taylor and Francis Group, New York.